FreeJules/simple_shell/README.md

 ### Support

 ## Getting Started
+To use this shell first clone https://github.com/FreeJules/simple_shell.git
 ### Installation
+Clone this repository to your local machine by Your shell will be compiled this way:

+gcc -Wall -Werror -Wextra -pedantic *.c -o hsh

 Installation is the next section in an effective README.
 Tell other users how to install your project locally.
 Optionally, include a gif to make the process even more clear for other people.

 ### Setup